erich-roncarolo/Static-google-Maps/README.md

 - **zoom** - Number: defines the zoom level of the map, which determines the magnification level of the map.
 - **width** - Width of returned image
 - **height** - Height of returned image
 - **address** - Location address.
 Could be latitude, longitude ("123.34, 5.0453") or address.
+If **geoloc** is true, this is the fallback on error.
 - **markerIcon** - Url for custom marker icon
-- **sensor** - true/false. (required) specifies whether the application requesting the static map is using a sensor to determine the user's location.
+- **sensor** - Boolean: (required) specifies whether the application requesting the static map is using a sensor to determine the user's location.
-- **mapType** - defines the type of map to construct.
+- **mapType** - Defines the type of map to construct.
 There are several possible maptype values, including "roadmap", "satellite", "hybrid", and "terrain".
-- **scale** - affects the number of pixels that are returned. "scale":2 returns twice as many pixels as "scale":1 while retaining the same coverage area and level of detail
+- **scale** - Number: affects the number of pixels that are returned. "scale":2 returns twice as many pixels as "scale":1 while retaining the same coverage area and level of detail
+- **geoloc** - Boolean: if true, try to find location using browser's geolocation API.
+Use **address** as fallback on error.

 ###Options for Live maps url
 - **address** - Location address.
 Could be latitude, longitude ("123.34, 5.0453") or address.
-- **zoom** - Number: defines the zoom level of the map, which determines the magnification level of the map.
+- **origin** - Origin address for directions.
+Could be latitude, longitude ("123.34, 5.0453") or address.
+- **geoloc** - 'address' or 'origin': if present, try to find address or origin location using browser's geolocation API.
+Use **address** or **origin** as fallback on error.